 The SQL UPDATE Statement is used to update the existing records with new data.
 In this article, we will show you, How to write Sql Server UPDATE statement.
-Before we get into the practical example, let us see the syntax of SQL server update statement.

 The basic syntax of SQL Server update statement is as shown below:

 -- SQL Server UPDATE Syntax UPDATE [Table] SET [Column1] = [Value1], [Column2] = [Value2], [ColumnN] = [ValueN] WHERE Condition